mre/mre.github.io.v2/blog/2011-on-hard-work.md

 person can accomplish miracles without hard physical labor.
 A time where billions of people can grow a business from their desk, get famous in minutes, publish books in seconds and have instant access to large amounts of data.
-The most powerful development over the last 100 years has been the reduction of communication costs.
+The most potent development over the last 100 years has been the reduction of communication costs.
 Transferring a bit of information to the other end of the world is virtually free and takes fractions of a second.
 While proper education was a privilege of a lucky few